koso9/Bankruptcy-ML-Prediction/README.md

   - **F1-Score (Minority Class)**: 41.95%

 **Why Calibrated XGBoost?**
-By applying **Platt Scaling**, the calibrated XGBoost model improves probability estimates, making it more effective for financial decision-making where precision and recall must be balanced.
+By applying Isotonic Regression, the calibrated XGBoost model improves probability estimates, making it more effective for financial decision-making where precision and recall must be balanced.

 ---
 ## **Top 10 Features Influencing Bankruptcy Predictions**